 All resources are free and open to anyone of any background or faculty.
 Velocity staff will be on hand to answer any questions about our programs, as well as connect you with the resources you need.

-We believe that great food plays a huge role in drawing people together, so Velocity has partnered with the University of Waterloo Food Services, which is currently building the South Side Marketplace, a cafeteria adjacent to Velocity Start, which will offer some of the best food to be found on campus, and is expected to open in March, 2016.Sign up for weekly Velocity Start updates
+We believe that great food plays a huge role in drawing people together, so Velocity partnered with the University of Waterloo Food Services, who built the South Side Marketplace, a cafeteria adjacent to Velocity Start, which offers some of the best food to be found on campus.Sign up for weekly Velocity Start updates

 Each term Velocity Start hosts 17+ workshops, panel discussions, and brainstorming sessions to give students and entrepreneurs the skills and experience to start and grow their business.
 Each workshop covers a different topic, ranging from creating a business model, customer validation, pitching, and how to build a science startup.
 These events are a great way to introduce students to entrepreneurship topics, as well as provide the skills, networks, and mentors to grow a business.

 Velocity Start includes comfortable couches, chairs, and work tables.
 Any student can study, eat, and collaborate with other students at the Velocity Start lounge.

 There are three large meeting tables (seats 10 people), which can be used to book meetings for groups that are coordinating entrepreneurship related initiatives.
 The main workshop space, including a projector, screen, and AV equipment, can also be booked for large events (seats 100 people).